These are the best cloud storage services for business or personal use

 - No proprietary document editor

-Avoid a never-ending subscription and pay one flat fee for indefinite cloud storage, plus pay extra for 365 days of backups.

-Best for File Recovery and Zoom Calls: Dropbox
+Best for file recovery and zoom calls: Dropbox

-Dropbox remains the go-to cloud storage option that many people prefer, both for their personal or business storage.
+Dropbox remains the go-to cloud storage option many people prefer, both for personal or business storage.
 As a free option, it's very meager, with just 2GB and limited features available, but you can get 2TB of space for $120/year if paid annually.
 With a paid plan, Dropbox provides a thorough list of cloud benefits that make backing up your data easy and secure: smart syncing between your computers, mobile devices, and the cloud; 30 days of version history; a Vault of secure, password-protected docs; offline access to stored docs on your smartphone; and so on.

-As a business solution, Dropbox is especially handy because it offers 180 days of versioning, file recovery, and Rewinds that revert your files following any major issues like ransomware attacks.
+Dropbox is convenient as a business solution because it offers 180 days of versioning, file recovery, and Rewinds that revert your files following any significant issues like ransomware attacks.
 It gives you peace of mind to know that if a coworker messes up your work somehow, you won't have to start from scratch.
 The Professional and Business tiers also give you HIPAA compliance, passwords and expiration dates for shared files, a much larger transfer limit, locked (unsavable) files, and a history of who has viewed or edited your files.

 Most people weigh Google Drive versus Dropbox when choosing the best cloud storage option, given that both have big brand recognition built off of quality service.
 The best plus in Dropbox's column is its block syncing.
 When you edit a file, Dropbox edits the saved cloud version by only changing that specific portion, saving bandwidth, while Google Drive replaces the whole file every time.
 Moreover, you can integrate and edit Google Drive or Microsoft OneDrive files within Dropbox by syncing your accounts, which gives you some flexibility beyond one tech ecosystem.
 And its Zoom integration makes it simple to share your stored files with other participants during a call.

-Dropbox does have some drawbacks that made Google Drive an easier choice, however.
-You must pay for the $204/year plan to enable family access, where Google lets you split its cheaper accounts among multiple users.
+However, Dropbox has some drawbacks that make Google Drive an easier choice.
+You must pay for the $204 a year plan to enable family access, where Google lets you split its cheaper accounts among multiple users.
 More importantly, we strongly prefer Google Workspace apps to Dropbox Paper, a competent but simple document editor.

 Pros: